DominicTurner02/DiscordRewards-Guides/README.md

 # Discord Rewards Guide

-## Editing your RocketMod RCON Settings
+##Editing your RocketMod RCON Settings (See below for the BOT Guide)

 - Firstly, find your `Rocket.config.xml` file, it should be located at `Unturned\Servers\ServerName\Rocket\`
 - Then, find the **RCON** section, it should look like this:
 ```